xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 #### CRUD operations

-The API for documents and edges have been unified in ArangoDB 3.0.
+The API for documents and edges have been unified in AvocadoDB 3.0.
 The CRUD operations for documents and edges are now handled by the same endpoint at `/_api/document`.
 For CRUD operations there is no distinction anymore between documents and edges API-wise.